Back to top

 Co-regulation typically refers to where one organisation develops and administers standards or requirements, but is supported by other organisations to enforce those standards and requirements.

-We will refer matters to the relevant co-regulatory partner if the matter:
+State Records NSW will refer matters to the relevant oversight agency if the matter:

 • relates to matters that indicate possible maladministration or corruption

-• concerns the destruction of records and information to deliberately avoid providing access via the Government Information (Public Access) Act 2009 (GIPAA)
+• concerns the destruction of information held in a record to deliberately prevent disclosure via the Government Information (Public Access) Act 2009 as authorised or permitted under the GIPA Act

 • identifies significant, widespread or complex issues about records management or recordkeeping which require investigation, or

-• identifies significant or complex issues of records management or recordkeeping where there is limited interest in cooperating with SARA, complying with the State Records Act, or implementing recommendations to address recordkeeping failures.
+• identifies significant or complex issues of records management or recordkeeping where there is limited interest in cooperating with State Records NSW, complying with the State Records Act, or implementing recommendations to address recordkeeping failures.5

-Any enforcement action, as a result of issues raised in a Recordkeeping Assessment or a monitoring activity, will be in proportion to:
+Any enforcement action, as a result of issues raised in a Recordkeeping Assessment, a report on the findings of a public office's assessment in response to a notice, or a monitoring activity, will be in proportion to:

 • the level of recordkeeping risk or failure